Brightspace/free-range-app-utils/README.md

 **Parameters**:

-- `appClass` (optional) - The app class to resolve.
+- `appClass` (required) - The app class to resolve.
 If not specified, the `appClass` field from the package.json is used.
 - `options` (optional) - An object containing:
   - `dist` - The directory containing the app files to serve.
 By default, the `dist` directory is used.
   - `port` - The port to listen on.
 By default, port `3000` is used, which is the port that the LMS expects it on.